gundaajaykumar/portfolio-site-454/README.md

 ## Requirements

-  - updated web browser
+  - Updated web browser

   - HTML and CSS

-## contents
+## Contents

-  - portfolio.htm
+  - Portfolio.htm

-## procedure to run the project
+## Procedure to run the project

   - Open the required html file.

-  - click on name of image to display wikipedia.
+  - Click on name of image to display wikipedia.

   - Check the responsive in various styles Desktop, Mobile: Google Nexus 5, Tablet: Apple iPad.

-## extra features
+## Extra features

-  - if we click on the first image then wikipedia page will be displayed.
+  - If we click on the first image then wikipedia page will be displayed.

-  -if we click on "learn more" in below grid templates then wikipedia page will be displayed.
+  - If we click on "learn more" in below grid templates then wikipedia page will be displayed.